 From the outset, the Museum has energetically pursued it's mission to study and exhibit natural history materials relating to Alaska's natural history and to promote and develop educational programs which benefit students and enrich the curricula of schools and universities in Alaska.
 While located in Eagle River, the museum served over 4,000 local Alaskans and visitors annually.

 In 2004, with the support of Anchorage Neighborhood Housing Services, Inc., the Anchorage Assembly, and Mayor Begich, a combined Community Development Block Grant and HUD Grant was obtained for the purchase of a 12,000 square foot building at 201 N. Bragaw.
 This new home meant a significant increase in the exhibit space and our ability to offer community programs and services.
-Today, the Museum sees over 18,000 visitors annyally.
-In addition to dispalying exciting, hand on natural science exhibits, the Museum provides regular science education for school-aged children and adults.
+Today, the Museum sees over 18,000 visitors annually.
+In addition to displaying exciting, hands on natural science exhibits, the Museum provides regular science education for school-aged children and adults.

 Turning a boat warehouse into a Museum has been a fun, creative process.
 Significant changes to the interior were required before the Museum could open in 2005.
 Renovation of the building is still underway.
 The Museum has renovated the restrooms, the floors, lighting as well as winterized.
 In 2013 artist James Havens painted a wrap around mural on our exterior.
 In 2014 the Museum renovated the exterior parking lot and enclosed patio spaces and will be exhibiting on the patio summer and winter!